Content

 In addition, an optional week of on-demand learning is available before the course officially begins; this allows participants not already familiar with JMP software to learn the basics needed for the course.

-Once the course begins, participants can complete the on-demand materials at any time so long as they complete each assigned module by the date specified (listed below).
+Once the course begins, participants can complete the on-demand materials at any time as long as they complete all modules by October 31.
 Each module requires approximately three hours to complete.

 NC State's learning management system, Moodle, hosts the on-demand portion of the course, which for modules 1–4 consists of recorded lecture material with interactive elements and related resources (e.g., discussion forums).
 Upon registration, participants will be provided with instructions for accessing the course website.
 The Moodle course site will remain available to participants for 30 days after the course ends.